dahunsi-dami/simple_shell/README.md

 ## Project Overview

-This is a collaborative project to build a custom `bash` shell in C, to simulate basic schell functionality!
+This is a collaborative project to build a custom `bash` shell in C, to simulate basic shell functionality!

 It allows users to execute commands, manage paths, handle user input, and perform memory management operations.